Kinnick Stadium: The Children's Hospital and the Wave

 From 2004–2019, the Hawkeye Express train transported spectators to Kinnick Stadium from Coralville on game day.

 The University of Iowa Children's Hospital's new building overlooks the East stands of Kinnick Stadium.
 The opening of the new hospital in 2017 led to the creation of what ESPN called "college football's coolest new tradition."

 The new facility includes a top-floor lounge area known as the Press Box Cafe that has a view of the entire field, allowing patients and their families to see all Iowa home games live, and also includes big-screen TVs to allow them to watch Hawkeyes road games.
 A suggestion on a Hawkeyes Facebook fan page, by Iowan Krista Young, led to "The Wave" at Iowa home games.
 Following the first quarter, the crowd faces the hospital and waves at the patients and their families watching the game.
 For the Hawkeyes' first night home game of the 2017 season against Penn State, the fan site where the idea of "The Wave" originated encouraged fans to turn on their cell phone flashlights while they waved to the patients.
 This has been since renamed the "Iowa Wave" and "Kinnick Wave" to avoid confusion with the wave-motion movement where groups of fans stand up to make it seem like a tidal wave is going through the stadium.
-Ever since the humble beginnings of the “Kinnick Wave”, even players on both teams and the on-field game officials join in this heartwarming tradition now.
+Ever since the “Kinnick Wave” began, players on both teams as well the on-field game officials join in on the tradition.